gmc-code/PC-Python/docs/python_files/csv_files.rst

 DictReading files
 --------------------

-| Download the test csv file :download:`months.csv <files/months.csv>`
+| Download the csv file :download:`months.csv <files/months.csv>`

 | The code below uses DictReader, and so, produces a dictionary for each row.
-| The first row, "Month,Abbrev,Numeric", is used for the dictionary keys, so is not printed below.
+| The first row, "Month,Abbr,Numeric", is used for the dictionary keys, so is not printed below.

 .. code-block:: python